Russia Fast Facts

 August 1991 - Yeltsin helps put down a coup against Soviet President Mikhail Gorbachev.

-December 19, 1991 - President Boris Yeltsin issues a decree ordering the Russian government to seize the Kremlin from the USSR.
+December 19, 1991 - President Yeltsin issues a decree ordering the Russian government to seize the Kremlin from the USSR.

 December 21, 1991 - Eleven of the 12 Soviet republics sign an agreement to form the Commonwealth of Independent States.

-December 25, 1991 - Soviet President Mikhail Gorbachev resigns.
-Boris Yeltsin is now the leader of the new Russian state after the official dissolution of the Soviet Union.
+December 25, 1991 - President Gorbachev resigns.
+Yeltsin is now the leader of the new Russian state after the official dissolution of the Soviet Union.

 September 21, 1993 - President Yeltsin disbands parliament.
 Lawmakers vote to impeach Yeltsin and elect Alexander Rutskoi as acting president.